-letter of intent: A letter from a Chapter 41 district to the TEA stating which options for reducing wealth have been approved or are being considered, and that any necessary further action is planned and pending.
+letter of intent: A letter from a Chapter 41 district to the TEA stating whether the district charges tuition to nonresident students, which options for reducing wealth have been approved or are being considered, and that any necessary further action is planned and pending.
 A Chapter 41 district must submit this letter before it adopts a tax rate.